 Art in the Park

-A series of art and fine handcraft shows featuring juried artisans.
-Now in its 45th year, Art in the Park features 100 exhibitors in each of six shows May through October.
+Now in its 56th year, Art in the Park features 100 exhibitors in a series of art and fine handcraft shows from May through October.
 Work includes: painting (oil, watercolor and acrylic), etching, stained and blown glass, basketry, wood carving and turning, clay, photography, fiber, jewelry and more.
 One of the biggest events of the year, the shows are anticipated by locals and visitors alike.
-It takes lots of planning, too, and it would be worth taking a look behind the scenes.
+It takes lots of planning, too, and it is worth taking a look behind the scenes.

 20th year in 2018!
 Complete with a Chili Cook-off and the Polar Plunge in Chetola Lake, Blowing Rock’s Winterfest is one of the largest winter events in the High Country.
 Hot chocolate tastes better at the end of a fun, activity filled winter day!